WHAT IS A TALKING HEAD VIDEO?

 I often get asked, what is the easiest way to do a marketing video?

-Hands down, this is it.
+Hands down, a talking head video is it.
 Read on for all you need to know.

 HOW TO MAKE YOUR OWN TALKING HEAD VIDEO